 - PIM: This product information management solution acts as the central hub for all the important product information and content for your selling channels.
 It’s here data is sourced, standardized, and exported to different channels and partners.
 A PIM ensures clean, accurate product information is delivered consistently and effectively to provide a true omnichannel experience.
 It also maintains your taxonomies for your entire catalog (read more below).

-- Site search: A sophisticated search tool uses algorithms that allow vendors to dictate the results that display on their site during a user Advanced search capabilities such as auto-complete suggestions, configurable search, and a navigation bar with faceted attributes provide more targeted, relevant search results for buyers, which lead to a quicker and easier path to purchase.
+- Site search: A sophisticated search tool uses algorithms that allow vendors to dictate the results that display on their site during a user search.
+Advanced search capabilities such as auto-complete suggestions, configurable search, and a navigation bar with faceted attributes provide more targeted, relevant search results for buyers, which lead to a quicker and easier path to purchase.
 Site search speed has a direct impact on adoption of any eCommerce site.

-- Shopping cart: With a comprehensive shopping cart in place, buyers have a flexible and secure way to shop and transact In addition to providing live product pricing and availability, shopping cart tools should meet the different needs of your buyers by offering shared carts, shipping options, and multiple payment methods, including credit cards and purchase orders.
+- Shopping cart: With a comprehensive shopping cart in place, buyers have a flexible and secure way to shop and transact online.
+In addition to providing live product pricing and availability, shopping cart tools should meet the different needs of your buyers by offering shared carts, shipping options, and multiple payment methods, including credit cards and purchase orders.

 - Content management system: A robust CMS allows for easy updates to web pages and content, but it also enables administrators to build SEO for better site visibility and create personalization options like product recommendations for customers.
 Your marketing team will leverage the CMS to build promotional pages and add content to support campaigns.

 - Mobile: With more buyers using their mobile devices to research and shop for products, an eCommerce site must be mobile-friendly.
-A responsive web design adapts a website’s layout to ensure that the content and structure of the site remain consistent across all buyer devices, creating a seamless user Be sure to understand the difference between a “mobile responsive website” and “native mobile app” and the benefits of each.
+A responsive web design adapts a website’s layout to ensure that the content and structure of the site remain consistent across all buyer devices, creating a seamless user experience.
+Be sure to understand the difference between a “mobile responsive website” and “native mobile app” and the benefits of each.

 - Taxonomy: This classification methodology categorizes products in a way that makes sense to buyers and leads them to products in as few clicks as possible.
 A proper taxonomy defines the hierarchy, attributes, and categories within a product catalog to create a better framework and boost a site’s search and browsing capabilities.

-- Event management: Many B2B companies – especially wholesale distributors – offer training classes, new product demonstrations, customer appreciation days, and other events that help them connect with their customers and educate buyers on the products they An Event Management module allows companies to build an ongoing calendar of events and manage online registrations with ease.
+- Event management: Many B2B companies – especially wholesale distributors – offer training classes, new product demonstrations, customer appreciation days, and other events that help them connect with their customers and educate buyers on the products they carry.
+An Event Management module allows companies to build an ongoing calendar of events and manage online registrations with ease.

 - Punchout: Many B2B customers – especially those in government, higher education, and larger buying groups – will require that you provide punchout capability.
 These online orders are sent direct from the customer’s procurement system (Ariba, SAP, Oracle, etc.) into your website.
 You will need a way to easily configure punchout for each customer’s system.